aylanonsense/staring/README.md

-# staring
+# staring can be a form of harassment
-Staring can be a form of harassment.
+it's true